djhmateer/djhmateer.github.io/_posts/2019-01-11-Learning Functional Programming in C Sharp.markdown

 ---
 layout: post
 title: Learning Functional Programming in C Sharp
-menu: review
+#menu: review
 categories: Functional C#
 published: true
-comments: false
+comments: true
-sitemap: false
+sitemap: true
 ---
-My journey so far in exploring Functional Programming in C# and the resources I've found most useful:
+Part 1 is this article on how I started in FP in C# by learning LINQ and trying Project Euler puzzles.
+[Part 2](/2018/09/20/Improve-Programming-using-Project-Euler) is a detailed look at the first Euler puzzle with [source for the first puzzle](https://github.com/djhmateer/FPInCSharpDemos) and [source code for the next 17 puzzles using Imperative and LINQ](https://davemateer.visualstudio.com/_git/Euler1)
+[Part 3](/2019/03/12/Functional-Programming-in-C-Sharp-Expressions-Options-Either) is making C# code more functional by using abstractions from the [excellent functional c# library](https://github.com/louthy/language-ext):

 ## Why learn FP techniques
 [NDC Video by Enrico Buonanno](https://www.youtube.com/watch?v=wJq86IXkFdQ) has a very good introduction as to why we should consider FP in C# - he is the author of the orange book linked below.